dotnet/aspnetcore/docs/BuildFromSource.md

 Visual Studio 2019 (16.8) is required to build the repo locally.
 If you don't have visual studio installed you can run [eng/scripts/InstallVisualStudio.ps1](/eng/scripts/InstallVisualStudio.ps1) to install the exact required dependencies.

 > :bulb: By default, the script will install Visual Studio Enterprise Edition, however you can use a different edition by passing the `-Edition` flag.
+> :bulb: To install Visual Studio from the preview channel, you can use the `-Channel` flag to set the channel (`-Channel Preview`).
-> Even if you have installed Visual Studio, we still recommend using this script to install again to avoid errors due to missing components.
+> :bulb: Even if you have installed Visual Studio, we still recommend using this script to install again to avoid errors due to missing components.

 ```ps1
 PS> ./eng/scripts/InstallVisualStudio.ps1  [-Edition {Enterprise|Community|Professional}] [-Channel {Release|Preview}]